bjoyce3/uabrc.github.io/docs/cheaha/getting_started.md

 The following example is a simple variation on the serial job above.
 All we will do is convert our Slurm job script into a command called helloworld that calls the helloworld.sh command.

 If the first line of a file is #!/bin/bash and that file is executable, the shell will automatically run the command as if were any other system command, eg. ls.
-That is, the ".sh" extension on our HelloWorld.sh script is completely optional and is only meaningful to the user.
+That is, the ".sh" extension on our HelloWorld.sh script is completely optional and is only meaningful to the researcher.

 Copy the serial helloworld.job script to a new file, add a the special #!/bin/bash as the first line, and make it executable with the following command (note: those are single quotes in the echo command):